TEALSK12/apcsa-public/Unit1/Lesson-108.md

 The homework tonight asks students to submit 5 questions for review.
 Create an **electronic survey** for students to complete with 6 text fields, one for name, and 5 for questions they have about Ch.
 1 content.
-Set a time-deadline (_e.g._ 10pm) by which time students must have submitted 5 questions from Ch.1 that they would like to see reviewed in tomorrow's class.
+Set a time-deadline (_e.g._ 10pm) by which time students must have submitted 5 questions from Ch.1 that they would like to see reviewed in tomorrow’s class.
 If students do not have questions, stipulate that they still have to submit something to receive credit, even if it is only questions they think other students may have.